 System Sizes and Limitations

-On Theta, job sizes from a single node to all nodes are supported, barring queue limitations (See Job Scheduling Policy for XC40 Systems for information about queue limitations).
+On Theta, job sizes from a single node to all nodes are supported, barring queue limitations (See Job Scheduling Policy for Theta for information about queue limitations).
 A job must have sufficient nodes available and idle in its queue to run.
 Within a Cobalt job, there is a limitation of 1,000 simultaneous aprun invocations permitted due to a system limitation in Cray’s ALPS software stack to prevent resource starvation on the launch nodes.
 When running many small jobs, it is highly advised to mitigate startup costs and resource startup time by bundling them together into a script.
 This provides more efficient use of node-hours, as well as making the job’s score accrual more favorable due to the larger overall job size.

 Requesting Local SSD Requirements